renukasinghvirk/renukasinghvirk/README.md

 ### 🗂️ Ongoing Projects
 - **Ask the Migration Reports: a RAG chatbot** \
   This project realized in the context of the [ELIAS](https://elias-ai.eu/) project (use case 4) implements a RAG chatbot to ask questions around migration in Europe, and receive factual information.
-[Repository](https://gitlab.idiap.ch/rannapureddy/qa-migration-reports)
+[Repository is coming soon](https://gitlab.idiap.ch/rannapureddy/qa-migration-reports)

+- **Convex Optimization Projects** \
+  Small projects around convex optimization for the course MGT-418 at EPFL.
+[Repository](https://github.com/renukasinghvirk/convex-optimization/tree/main)

 ### 🗂️ Previous Projects

 - **World Values Survey** \